Der Stahlhelm, Bund der Frontsoldaten

-Der Stahlhelm, Bund der Frontsoldaten, commonly known as Der Stahlhelm (lit.
-'The Steel Helmet') or Stahlhelm BdF ('D.S.
-BdF'), was a revanchist ex-serviceman's association formed in Germany after the First World War.
-Dedicated to preserving the camaraderie and sacrifice of German frontline soldiers, it quickly evolved into a highly politicised force of ultranationalist resistance, opposed to the democratic values of the Weimar Republic.
-By the 1920s, Der Stahlhelm had become a mass movement with hundreds of thousands of members, ideologically aligned with völkisch nationalist currents: anti-Marxist, anti-Semitic, determined to reverse the Treaty of Versailles, but distinguished from Hitler's National Socialists by their support for a Hohenzollern restoration.
-As a cultural and political formation, Der Stahlhelm was instrumental in undermining democratic legitimacy and laying the ideological groundwork for the rise of the Nazi regime by which it was eventually absorbed.
+Der Stahlhelm, Bund der Frontsoldaten (German: 'The Steel Helmet, League of Front-Line Soldiers'), commonly known as Der Stahlhelm ('The Steel Helmet'), was a revanchist ex-serviceman's association formed in Germany after the First World War.
+The group claimed inspiration from Italian fascism, and excluded Jewish veterans.
+However, they supported a restoration of the Hohenzollern monarchy, distinguishing themselves from the Nazi Party.
+As such, their clubs were eventually suppressed in Nazi Germany.
 After the Second World War, a Stahlhelm network was re-established in West Germany.
 Following a history of supporting fringe nationalist parties, the last functioning local association dissolved itself in 2000.